erdelp/42-blackhole-calculator/README.md

 **ALWAYS ASSUME YOUR BLACKHOLE IS EARLIER**

 ## 💡 About the Project
-The **42 Blackhole Calculator** helps students of the [42 Paris](https://42.fr/) track their progress and predict when they might enter the "blackhole" phase.
+The **42 Blackhole Calculator** helps students of the [42 Network Campuses](https://42.fr/) track their progress and predict when they might enter the "blackhole" phase.

 The blackhole is a part of the 42 curriculum that requires students to maintain activity to avoid removal from the program.
 This tool calculates your estimated days left.